Jusharra/aws_automated_access_review/docs/deployment.md

 ```

 This single command:
-- Creates a CloudFormation stack with all necessary resources
+- Creates a CloudFormation stack using the `access-review-real.yaml` template
 - Sets up IAM permissions using least-privilege principles
 - Configures the Lambda function and scheduling
 - Prepares S3 storage for reports
 - Sets up email delivery through SES
+- Packages and updates the Lambda function code after stack creation

 ### Deployment Options